jmsigner/amt/cran-comments.md

 It seems that this issue is resolved, if packages `raster` and `terra` are newly installed, this was suggested by Roger Bivand here: https://stackoverflow.com/questions/70674136/r-package-warning-multiple-methods-tables-found-for-direction/70716776#70716776

+I also fixed warnings that occurred within `\donttest{}`.

+### Test environments

+- local: Ubuntu 20.04, R 4.1.2
+- R-cmd-check on gitHub: macOS-latest, windows-latest (release), ubuntu-latest (release, devel, oldrel-1)
+- AppVeyor on GitHub
+- macos-highsierra-release-cran on r-hub.

+### R CMD check results

+There were no errors, warnings or notes.

 # Version 0.1.6
 ## Round 1
 ### Test environments